High School Fleet: Logistics

-The medic of the Harekaze.
+Kaburagi is the medic of the Harekaze.
 Known as the first genius graduating from the Marine medical university, she is on board to complete her sea training.
 Her investigation on the virus-carrying creature that infected the Chief artillery officer and causing the other ships to go astray led her to develop an antibody to solve the virus problem.
 She usually gives Akeno advice and likes to say Chinese proverbs and idioms.